 Types of Aid

 Students in clock-hour certificate programs may qualify for the Federal Pell Grant, Federal Direct Subsidized/Unsubsidized Loan and Federal Direct Parent PLUS Loan; as well as a private alternative loan.
-Students in clock-hour programs are ineligible for Pennsylvania Higher Education Assistance Agency (PHEAA) State Grants, because the programs are less than two calendar years in length.
+Students in clock-hour programs are ineligible for PA State Grants from PHEAA (Pennsylvania Higher Education Assistance Agency), because the programs are less than two calendar years in length.
 To be considered for aid, students must complete a Penn College Financial Aid Authorization (FAA) and a Free Application for Federal Student Aid (FAFSA) for the appropriate financial aid year.
 Students in the Nursing Programs can apply for the North Campus Practical Nursing Scholarship by contacting staff at the Penn College at Wellsboro.

 Academic Programs and Academic Year